Religious & spiritual groups in the United States

 phone because of the danger of persecution.

 Hatred, and animosity towards Wiccans and other Neopagans is largely a holdover from the Middle Ages when Witches were believed to worship Satan and engage in abuse of children.
 Since the 1990's when:

-- Satanic Ritual Abuse became been widely understood as a hoax, that is nonexistent in practice.
+- Satanic Ritual Abuse became widely believed during 1980.
+By 1995, it was widely understood to be an iatrogenic (therapist caused) hoax.
+It is nonexistent in practice.

 - the popularity of Wicca increased,